 If you don’t want to wait for the Samsung Galaxy S8 Oreo update you don’t have to.
 You can install it right now if you’ve got the right device and some free time.

-The Samsung Galaxy S8 Android Oreo update is finally rolling out to Galaxy S8 and Galaxy S8+ users, but it’s currently limited to those who tested in the beta and users in select regions including France, Germany, Denmark, Vietnam, Spain, and Turkey.
+The Samsung Galaxy S8 Android Oreo update is finally rolling out to Galaxy S8 and Galaxy S8+ users, but it’s currently limited to those who tested in the beta and users in select regions including France, Germany, and Poland.

-While some Galaxy S8 users have made the transition from Android Nougat to Android Oreo, it could be weeks before it hits your device.
+Samsung’s Galaxy S8 Android Oreo roll out is starting to make progress, but it could still be weeks before it hits your device.

-If you prefer not to wait for Android 8.0 Oreo’s features, patches, and enhancements (and problems), you can take matters into your own hands and upgrade today.
+If you’d prefer to skip the wait for Android 8.0 Oreo’s features, patches, and enhancements (and problems), you can take matters into your own hands and upgrade today.

-How to Get the Galaxy S8 Android Oreo Update Right Now
+How to Get the Galaxy S8 Oreo Update Right Now

-If you aren’t sure which version of the Galaxy S8 you own, you can use an app like CPU-Z to quickly figure out what processor it’s using.
+If you aren’t sure which version of the Galaxy S8 you own, you can use an app like CPU-Z to quickly figure out what model and processor you’ve got.

 If you’re currently running Android Nougat on your Galaxy S8 or Galaxy S8+, the installation process should be fairly straightforward.
 If you’re currently running the Android Oreo beta on your Galaxy S8, you’ll need to perform some extra steps.